This page is basically my blog. My interests wander mostly around math,

 The new subdomain http://cv.lpenz.org/ now has my Curriculum Vitae, rendered from http://github.com/lpenz/cv with continuous deployment.

 The Create a Debian bootable live USB article shows my notes on how to create a rescue USB stick, or portable environment.

 The Probabilistic bug hunting article shows us how to deal with software (or hardware, for that matter) bugs that do not have a deterministic behaviour.

 I have built a new GPG key, and re-signed all my debian packages with it.

 I always use watch to monitor the output of Unix processes and wait for events.
 I sometimes wonder about the history of outputs.
 Enters watchng, a python script that shows the output of a process along with the date-time, but only when this output changes between two consecutive runs.

 Google sheets is a great tool for collaboration.
 It's a spreadsheet where a team can simultaneously edit cells online, in a clear and consistent fashion.
 To ease the use of the product of this collaboration in other contexts, you can now use google-spreadsheet-csv to download and upload the CSV version of a sheet.

 The last article in the "HD occupation series", Hard drive occupation prediction with R - Part 3, explores how we can use historical data and Monte Carlo simulations to predict the range of possible values for HD occupation at any point in the future.

-After the Deadline is a English language checker used by Wordpress.com amon others.
-I have built a command-line client for it: the atdtool, with a Debian package available in the debian page.
+After the Deadline is a English language checker used by Wordpress.com among others.
+I have built a command-line client for it: the atdtool.

 The Haskell eDSL Tutorial - Shared expenses explores the concept of domain-specific-language in Haskell by tackling a practical problem: sharing trip expenses.